Find animations of soil erosion. There are also Depression Era audio files recounting the Dust Bowl and images of soils.

 Bank Erosion, University of Wisconsin (more info) Find a spectacular QuickTime movie of a house sliding into the ocean as a result of bank erosion.
 The movie can be paused and rewound to emphasize important points.

-Dust Bowl Wind Storm, Kansas State University (more info) This MPEG movie uses historic 1930's film footage to depict the dust storms that impacted the High Plains of the United States.
+Dust Bowl Wind Storm, Kansas State University ( This site may be offline. ) This MPEG movie uses historic 1930's film footage to depict the dust storms that impacted the High Plains of the United States.
 Heightened soil erosion was caused by a combination of natural climatic fluctuations and human disturbance.
 Barren, windswept fields, buried farmhouses, and rolling tumbleweed attest to the devastation.
 The movie can be paused and rewound to emphasize important points.

 Rainsplash Erosion, Arizona State University (more info) This animated GIF slows frames to 1/240th of a second to capture rainsplash impact of a single raindrop on dry sand.
 Rainsplash erosion is a precursor to soil erosion by disaggregating soil, clearing the way for transport by water, wind, or ice.
 The entire video sequence, which is only 0.1 seconds in real time, lasts about five seconds and automatically repeats itself.

-Close up of Dune Sand Saltation, Kansas State University (more info) This QuickTime movie illustrates stream bed load transport.
+Close up of Dune Sand Saltation, Kansas State University ( This site may be offline. ) This QuickTime movie illustrates stream bed load transport.
 The process of saltation is especially apparent.
 Note how the collision of one grain will set another into motion.
 Because the animation can be paused and rewound, it is easy to view saltation.

 The Plow that Broke the Plains, Kansas State University (more info) This WMV is a Thirties era U.S. government film called "The Plow that Broke the Plains" that chronicles boom and bust agriculture on the High Plains.
 The first seventeen minutes of the film are devoted to the establishment of mechanized agriculture and how it contributed to crop productivity gains.
 The final ten minutes of the film recount bleak dust bowl conditions, including out migration by displaced farmers.

-Web Sites for Viewing Images of Soil ErosionNRCS Photo Gallery (more info) This site contains natural resource and conservation related photos from across the USA.
+Web Sites for Viewing Images of Soil ErosionNRCS Photo Gallery ( This site may be offline. ) This site contains natural resource and conservation related photos from across the USA.
 Search by category and state from thousands of .JPEG and .TIFF images.
 Search categories include buffers, erosion, dams, floods, no-till, terraces, trees, wetlands, and much more.

 Twelve Soil Orders, University of Idaho (more info) A graphically rich site with accompanying descriptions that illustrate the distribution and properties, of the twelve soil orders.
 This is a good source for accessing imagery on soil profiles and associated land use.